Register to get access to free programming courses with interactive exercises

 exports.copy = copyScss;

-It's important to note that the characters /** go at the end of the excluded directory.
-They say you need to exclude not only the directory itself, but also all the subdirectories in it.
+The characters /** go to the end of the excluded directory.
+We exclude not only the directory itself but also every subdirectory in it.

 Without going into the fine details, pipe() allows you to link read and write streams to each other.
 If we go back to the file copying example, it's through pipe() that we can get a file and give it to dest() for further processing.